 1- Covidiots -01

 This newly coined term designates someone who resists to the social distancing protocol, thus leading to further spread of this disease.
 Although I personally spot only a bunch of this type, I believe this indifference has contributed to swift contamination, especially in the case of Italy.
-In Europe, wearing masks (when sick) is considered a sign of weakness or rudeness.
-So they may go places sick and unprotected.
+In order to contour this effect, the Italian government has even issued the law to fine those who refuse to self-isolate under such critical circumstances.

 2- Covidiots -02